Dimensional (DIM) Weight FAQs

 Why is dimensional weight important?

 Because of dimensional weight, sending large, bulky packages can get expensive and affect your business’s bottom line.
 Businesses should be aware of dimensional weight pricing and try to fit packages in the smallest packaging available.
-You can also explore flat rate shipping options to be sure that your shipments won’t be charged based off of their dimensional weight.
+You can also explore flat rate shipping options to be sure that your shipments won’t be charged based on the dimensional weight.

 How is dimensional weight calculated?